brodia10/astrowind/lexington_templates/flabbergasted-main/src/content/infopages/dpa.md

 page: DPA
 pubDate: 2023-12-22
 ---
-This privacy policy sets out how Unwrapped AB collects, processes and uses your Personal Information through your use of our Services.
+This privacy policy sets out how Bloom Agency collects, processes and uses your Personal Information through your use of our Services.

 ### Definitions